Major Updates in Claude Code v2.1.166–v2.1.168

 - Expanded scope for disabling thinking:

-MAX_THINKING_TOKENS=0,--thinking disabled, and per-model thinking toggles can now disable thinking even for models that think by default via the Claude API (behavior with third-party providers is unchanged) (v2.1.166). - Fallback retry on non-retryable errors: When the API returns an unexpected non-retryable error, a single retry attempt is now made with the fallback model.
-Authentication, rate limit, request size, and communication errors will still surface immediately as before (v2.1.166).
+MAX_THINKING_TOKENS=0,--thinking disabled, and per-model thinking toggles can now disable thinking for models that think by default via the Claude API (behavior for third-party providers is unchanged) (v2.1.166). - Fallback retry on non-retryable errors: When the API returns an unexpected non-retryable error, a single retry will now be attempted with a fallback model.
+Authentication, rate limits, request size, and communication errors will still surface immediately as before (v2.1.166).

 - Improved

-claude updatebehavior: The target version is now displayed before downloading (previously, the process proceeded silently) (v2.1.166). - Filtering in
+claude updatebehavior: The target version is now displayed before downloading (previously it proceeded silently) (v2.1.166). - Filtering in

-claude agents: Entering a URL in the list now filters sessions to those whose first prompt contains that URL (v2.1.166).
+claude agents: Entering a URL in the list now filters to sessions whose initial prompt contains that URL (v2.1.166).

-A selection of fixes related to stability and usability.
+A selection of fixes primarily related to stability and usability.

-- Fixed image processing errors and token waste: An issue where sending an unprocessable image repeatedly triggered "image could not be processed" errors, consuming excess tokens (v2.1.166).
+- Fixed image processing errors and token waste: An issue where sending an unprocessable image repeatedly triggered "image could not be processed" errors and consumed excess tokens (v2.1.166).

-- Fixed permanently stuck remote sessions: An issue where remote sessions would become permanently stuck if the backend was temporarily interrupted during worker registration at startup (v2.1.166).
+- Fixed permanent stalling of remote sessions: An issue where a temporary backend interruption during worker registration at startup would permanently halt remote sessions (v2.1.166).

 - Fixed

-bg-pty-host100% CPU usage: An issue on macOS where an orphanedclaude --bg-pty-hostprocess continued consuming 100% CPU after the daemon exited while connected (v2.1.166). - Fixed flickering in JetBrains IDE terminals: Resolved in IntelliJ, PyCharm, WebStorm, and others on 2026.1 and later by enabling synchronized output (v2.1.166).
+bg-pty-host100% CPU usage: An issue on macOS where an orphanedclaude --bg-pty-hostprocess would continue consuming 100% CPU after the daemon exited while connected (v2.1.166). - Fixed flickering in JetBrains IDE terminals: Resolved in IntelliJ, PyCharm, WebStorm, and others from version 2026.1 onwards by enabling synchronized output (v2.1.166).

-- Fixed PowerShell command validation hanging: An issue on Windows where command validation would hang far beyond the time limit when children of a terminated process held the output pipe (v2.1.166).
+- Fixed PowerShell command validation hang: An issue on Windows where, if a child of a terminated process held an output pipe, command validation would hang far beyond the time limit (v2.1.166).

 - Fixed crash loop for agents on worktrees: An issue where reopening a background agent that had entered a git worktree from

-claude agentswould repeatedly crash with "No conversation found" (v2.1.166). - Numerous other minor bugs have been fixed, including Shift+non-ASCII character input, authentication after
+claude agentswould repeatedly crash with "No conversation found" (v2.1.166). - In addition, numerous minor bugs have been fixed, including Shift+non-ASCII character input, authentication after

 /voicetoggle, duplicate transcript display,/doctordiagnostic results, cursor position during multi-line input, and line spacing in task lists (v2.1.166).